 In Chicago style, the title page should include the title, your name as the author, the course information and the date.
 For an example and some formatting information, see our FAQ: How should a title page be formatted in Chicago?

-For more information about formatting papers and citation styles, please visit our Citing Your Sources guide.
-You may also want to contact the Learning Center (UC Students) or Online Writing Center (COCE Students) for additional information about citation styles and paper formats.
+For further help please contact the Wolak Learning Center at 603.645.9606 (UC Students) and Online Writing Center at 866.721.1662 (Online/COCE Students) for assistance about citation styles and paper formats.

 You may also want to consider: